threeport/user-docs/docs/helm-workloads/deploy-helm-local.md

   ValuesDocument: wordpress-helm-workload-definition-values.yaml
 ```

-This definition specifies Bitnami charts repo and the helm WordPress chart to be
+This definition specifies Bitnami charts repo and the Helm WordPress chart to be
 used by all instances derived from this definition.
 It also references the
 values file that you download that has an override for the default number of
-replicas in that upstream helm chart:
+replicas in that upstream Helm chart:

-> Note: At this time, helm charts must be hosted in a helm repo to be used in
+> Note: At this time, Helm charts must be hosted in a Helm repo to be used in
 > Threeport.

 ```yaml